 There are two sets of output connectors on the motor shield, “A” and “B”.
-A is the main or operations (also called “Ops”) track while B is the programming or service track.
+A is the Main or Operations (also called “Ops”) track while B is the Programming or Service track.
 Connect twisted pair wire of the proper gauge to each track.
-Polarity it non important here, but if you will be using a siding track instead of a separate, unused piece of track, make sure that the positive and negative for both tracks match.
+Polarity is not important here, but if you will be using a siding track instead of a separate, unused piece of track, make sure that the positive and negative for both tracks match.
 In other words, if you view one side of your main track as having a “left” side and a “right” side, and connect positive output A to the left side, connect the positive from the B side to the left side of the programming track.
 In electrical terms, we want both tracks to be “in phase” with each other.
 Here is the diagram from above repeated again for reference.

 Figure 12 - Out to Main and Program tracks

 5. Connect the power supply to the Arduino (but don’t plug it in yet!)¶

 Connect the 2.5mm barrel connector from your separate 7-9V DC power supply to the barrel connector on the Arduino.
 If you have a power supply with bare wires, you can bypass the barrel connector and connect your power supply to the “Vin” and “Gnd” pins on the Arduino.

 There are different ways to power your Arduino.
 You may be able to avoid having a second power supply if you will always have a computer connected to your CS (for example to run exWebThrottle or JMRI.
 There is also a way to use a 5V power supply.
 Please read Power Supplies to help you find what will work best for you).

 You can connect a controller like JMRI or our exWebThrottle by using the serial cable to connect between your computer and the CS.
 If so, skip to step 7.
 If you are installing an ESP8266 Shield or bare ESP8266 to connect wirelessly, click the link below.